spryker/spryker-docs/docs/scos/user/back-office-user-guides/202108.0/merchandising/discount/creating-vouchers.md

 In the *Discount* section, you see the following:
 * The discount ID and name.
-* The amount that is discounted.
+* Type of the discount, its validity period, priority, and status.
-* The type of discount, its validity period, and status.
+* Identifier for exclusive discounts.
-* The identifier for Exclusive.
+* Stores the discount belongs to.
-* The actions that you can do on each specific discount.
+* Actions that you can do on each specific discount.

 By default, the last created discount goes on top of the table.
 However, you can sort and search the list of discounts.

-All columns with headers having arrows in the List of Orders table are sortable.
+All columns with headers having arrows in the DISCOUNT LIST table are sortable.

 **Actions column**
 All the discount management options that you can invoke from the _Actions_ column are described in the following table.